DFranck/hydro_bidder-page/.github/pull_request_template.md

 Before merging, please make sure you _and someone else_ have completed the following tasks.
-If they're obviously not applicable to your changes, you can delete it.
+If a test is obviously not applicable to your changes, you may delete it.

 **Lockup Tests**